senorprogrammer/newrelic/README.md

       Product: "MyProduct",
     },
   }
-  // Get a list of recent events events, err := client.GetAlertEvents(opts) if err != nil {
+  // Get a list of recent events for my product events, err := client.GetAlertEvents(opts) if err != nil {
     // Handle error
   }
   // Display each event with some information for _, e := range events {
-    fmt.Printf("%d -- %d (%s): %s", e.Timestamp, e.Id, e.Priority, e.Description)
+    fmt.Printf("%d -- %d (%s): %s\n", e.Timestamp, e.Id, e.Priority, e.Description)
   }
 }
 ```

+## Contributing

+As I work to populate all actions, bugs are bound to come up.
+Feel free to
+send me a pull request or just file an issue.
+Staying up to date with an API
+is hard work and I'm happy to accept contributors.

-DISCLAIMER: I am in no way affiliated with New Relic and this work is merely a
+> DISCLAIMER: I am in no way affiliated with New Relic and this work is merely a
-convenience project for myself with no guarantees.
+> convenience project for myself with no guarantees.
 It should be considered
-"as-is" with no implication of responsibility.
+> "as-is" with no implication of responsibility.
 See the included LICENSE for
-more details.
+> more details.